unixpickle/dist-sys/README.md

 # dist-sys

-This repository contains toy implementations of various distributed algorithms.
-The goal is to teach myself about distributed systems without actually using a ton of machines.
+The main goal of this repository is to play with distributed systems *without* needing a large cluster of machines.
+As I learn about distributed algorithms, I'm going to implement them here.

 # Resources

  * Allreduce algorithms: [Optimization of Collective Communication Operations in MPICH](http://www.mcs.anl.gov/~thakur/papers/ijhpca-coll.pdf)

 # Packages

+ * [simulator](#simulator) - simulate a network of machines using "virtual" time.
+ * [allreduce](#allreduce) - quickly sum or max large vectors across many machines.

 ## simulator